reedmusic/exercises/jazz/cool/cool1.md

 4. What bebop drumming technique is associated with him?

 	<details>"(Dropping) bombs"</details>

+2. Find the name of the percussionist who plays vibraphone.

+	<details>Milt Jackson</details>

+3. Name his most famous standard (hint: it features his nickname).

+	<details>Bags' Groove</details>

 ### [John Coltrane live at the Village Vanguard](https://www.youtube.com/watch?v=e57F_Rm3xI4)

-12. Describe the music played by the piano in the head section
+1. Describe the music played by the piano in the head section

 	<details>A sections of the head are played in octaves.
 In the B section they improvise instead of playing the melody.
 The B section uses comping in the left hand.
 Chord extensions used, e.g. a V7#9 chord in the final turnaround</details>